top of page

 While the McKinsey report found that larger companies (those with at least $500 million in annual revenue) are changing more quickly than smaller organizations, executives at smaller companies may actually have an advantage in leading AI transformation.

-Smaller organizations typically have:
+Smaller organizations typically possess:

 • Flatter organizational structures, enabling faster decision-making